vercel/micro/README.md

 ## Credits

-- Thanks Tom Yandell and Richard Hodgson for donating the  `micro` npm name.
+Thanks Tom Yandell and Richard Hodgson for donating the  `micro` npm name.
-- Copyright © 2016 Zeit, Inc and project authors.
-- Licensed under MIT.
-- ▲